 in your hand baggage, in paper form (not on an electronic tablet or mobile phone).

-Before leaving Immigration Control, check that the Border Force Officer has put a date stamp (if you had a Visa or Entry Clearance) in your passport; or (if you are a non-visa national coming for a course of less than six months and do not have Entry Clearance) check that you have been stamped in as a 'Student Visitor'.
+Before leaving Immigration Control, check that the border force officer has put a date stamp (if you had a visa or entry clearance) in your passport; or (if you are a non-visa national coming for a course of no more than six months and do not have entry clearance) check that you have been stamped in as a 'short-term student'.
 After immigration control, you will be able to collect your baggage.
 At most airports baggage is unloaded on to one of a number of moving belts ('carousels') in the baggage collection area.
 Look for your flight number and the name of the place your flight departed from on the screens, or above the carousels, and wait for each item of your baggage to appear.
 If any item does not come through, find a representative of the airline you travelled on and fill in a lost baggage form.

 When you have found all your baggage you must pass through Customs Control.
 Join the queue for either the green channel if you have nothing to declare, the red channel if you have goods to declare, or the blue channel if you have arrived from an airport within the European Union (EU) where you have already cleared all your baggage through Customs Control.

 If you are travelling to the UK from a country outside the European Union and are carrying the equivalent of 10,000 euros or more in any currency (in cash, banker's draft or cheque of any kind) you will be required to declare this at Customs Control.